imagej/imagej.github.io/_pages/cookbook/image-intensity-processing.md

 Contrast is the separation of the lightest and darkest parts of an image.
 An increase in contrast will darken shadows and lighten highlights.
 Increasing contrast is generally used to make objects in an image more distinguishable.

-Adjust the brightness and contrast with {% include bc content='Image | Adjust | Brightness/Contrast...'%} to make visualization of the image easier.
+Adjust the brightness and contrast with {% include bc path='Image | Adjust | Brightness/Contrast...'%} to make visualization of the image easier.

 Press the *Auto* button to apply an intelligent contrast stretch to the *the image display*.
 Brightness and contrast is adjusted by taking into account the image's histogram.
 If pressed repeatedly, the button increases the percentage of saturated pixels.